mattyoung101/tamara/papers/thesis/pages/chapters/results.typ

 Comparing unprotected vs. unmitigated circuits for a variety of circuits shows that the TaMaRa algorithm _is_ effective, compared to a control, against mitigating a number of SEUs.
 The fact that 100% of faults are mitigated when only one fault is injected is a positive sign, as it indicates the algorithm is working as intended to mitigate _single_ event upsets.
-Also observe the inverse logarithmic shaped curve as the number of faults increases, showing an exponential decay in the effectiveness of the algorithm until it eventually is no longer effective at mitigating more than 8 upsets.
+As mentioned earlier, there is inverse logarithmic shaped curve as the number of faults increases, showing an exponential decay in the effectiveness of the algorithm until it eventually is no longer effective at mitigating more than 8 upsets.
+This was hypothesised to happen in the early stages of drafting the algorithm, so it's a positive sign to see it in reality.

-#TODO("a big takeaway is that voters need protection on simple circuits and it depends how complicated the
+#TODO[a big takeaway is that voters need protection on simple circuits and it depends how complicated the
-  circuit is")
+  circuit is]